New Jersey Workers' Compensation Lawyers

 The benefits you may receive through workers' comp may be divided into five broad categories:

-- Temporary Disability - If your injury requires you to take time off of work, this will cover a portion of your lost wages.
+- Temporary Disability: If your injury requires you to take time off of work, this will cover a portion of your lost wages.
+You are eligible to receive these benefits as long as you are getting medical care and unable to work.
+Payments will end when you are either released to resume work or it has been determined you’ve reached maximum medical improvement.

-- Permanent Disability - Your injury may cause you to be debilitated for the long term.
+- Permanent Disability: Your injury may cause you to be debilitated for the long term.
 If so, this will provide financial support for you and your family.
+Permanent disability is disbursed in weekly payments for 450 weeks.
+After this time, benefits may be extended if you can prove that you are still incapable of returning to work or earning a living.

-- Supplemental Job Displacement - If your injury has taken away your ability to perform your old job, then you may receive training for a new job through this benefit.
+- Supplemental Job Displacement: If your injury has taken away your ability to perform your old job and your current employer cannot offer you alternative work options, then you may receive training for a new job through this benefit.
+This will allow you to learn the skills necessary to obtain work in a different occupation.
+Education must be received at a state-approved or accredited school.

 What Obligations Must NJ Employers Meet?Your employer must maintain workers' compensation coverage for all of his or her employees.
 He or she must also cover the premiums without taking money out of any employee's wages.
 When a worker is injured on the job, the employer must provide him or her with the appropriate claim forms within one work day.
 Once the forms have been completed, the employer must send them to the claims administrator.
 New Jersey employees have the right to receive up to $10,000 for medical coverage.